this-isnt-me/ogPypeline/docs/source/wellcontrolformulas.rst

    * - mud_units
      - mud weight units (String)

 This function estimates the speed of gas migration based on the mud weight.
-The function takes in three value input(Integers or Floats) and two units input(String).
-To see the range of scr pressure units that can be input into the function see the Pressure units section under General Conversions.
+The function takes in three value inputs (Integers or Floats) and two units input(String).
+To see the range of SCR pressure units that can be input into the function see the Pressure units section under General Conversions.
 To see the range of mud weight units that can be input into the function see the Mud Weight units section under Drilling Conversions.
 The function returns a dictionary of final circulating pressure units and values, to see the range of pressure units returned see the example code below or the Pressure units section under General Conversions.

 .. code:: python